jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 ```
 ````

-(Since core is private I think this is the only place where developers will be able to see what/how to provide inside this executor, so we should explain each argument and give an example here)

 ## Using [`FinetunerExecutor`](https://hub.jina.ai/executor/13dzxycc)

 Loading a tuned model is simple!
 You just need to provide a few parameters under the `uses_with` argument when adding the `FinetunerExecutor` to the [Flow]((https://docs.jina.ai/fundamentals/flow/)).